HackMeGG/windows-setup/readme-eng.md

-# Windows Optimization Guide in English:
+# Windows Basic Optimization Guide in English:
 ## This guide is based on Windows 11 settings, so some settings may not be available or may be named differently in Windows 10.
 #### 0. Install all available updates:
 Go to **Windows Update** and install all available updates.